 Cercis canadensis var. mexicanaItem #2351 USDA Hardiness Zone: 5 - 9

-- CareCare InformationPrefers well drained, light soil but fairly adaptable.
+- CareCare InformationPrefers well-drained, light soil but fairly adaptable.
 Provide winter protection in zone 5; hardy to -5 °F. Best with light shade in hot southwestern deserts.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Apply general purpose fertilizer before new growth in spring.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.
+Water deeply, regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
+Apply fertilizer in early spring.Pruning time: winter.Light Needs:Partial to full sunWatering Needs:Once established, water occasionally; more in extreme heat.

 - History & LoreHistory:This native species is distributed in dry washes throughout the Chihuahuan desert of southernTexas and northern Mexico, near washes.
 It was classified by George Engelman, 1809-1844, a physician in St. Louis botanist who has made great contributions to American botany.
 This and all redbuds are members of the legume family and are known to fix nitrogen in very poor soils.Lore:This plant is named "redbud" because its inner bark bears this coloring and was therefore highly valued by Native American basket makers as a source of natural pattern contrast without the need to dye the fibers.